SidyMohamedSalim/CloneTweeter/README.md

 - Sign up for a new account or log in with an existing account.
 - Start posting tweets and follow other users to see their tweets in your feed.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements